Thakurking/novum_task/README.md

 ```
 ### node-service
 There is a simple scanner.js file in this folder project which uses the js-yaml npm package to read all the docker-compose file and sends it to the node-backend API. which saves the machine info.
-The particular file can be added to the target machine where the docker compose file is there and it can be run using -
+The particular file can be added to the target machine where the docker compose file and it can be run using -
 ```bash
     node scanner.js
 ```